kschulst/baptize/README.md

 ### Resources

-A resource is described by a name and a template.
+A naming convention resource is described by a name and a template.
 Templates contain placeholders (enclosed by braces, {}).
 Placeholders point at questions (which are defined in the `questions` array of the config file).
 When running baptz for a given template, the placeholders will be populated by the answers to the questions associated with the placeholder.

 If a placeholder references a question that is not defined in the `questions` array, the an "input type" question will be constructed automatically based on the name.